radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ivs/default/types.md

 ### Properties
 * **Bitrate**: int: Bitrate for generated output, in bps.
 Default: 2500000.
 * **Framerate**: int: Video frame rate, in fps.
 Default: 30.
 * **Height**: int: Video-resolution height.
+This must be an even number.
 Note that the maximum value is determined by width times height, such that the maximum total pixels is 2073600 (1920x1080 or 1080x1920).
 Default: 720.
 * **Width**: int: Video-resolution width.
+This must be an even number.
 Note that the maximum value is determined by width times height, such that the maximum total pixels is 2073600 (1920x1080 or 1080x1920).
 Default: 1280.

 ## RenditionConfiguration
 ### Properties